Reinforcement: Shaping

-Shaping is reinforcement of successive approximations to a desired instrumental response.
+Shaping is the reinforcement of successive approximations to a desired instrumental response.
 In training a rat to press a lever, for example, simply turning toward the lever is reinforced at first.
 Then, only turning and stepping toward it is reinforced.
-The outcomes of one set of behaviours starts the shaping process for the next set of behaviours, and the outcomes of that set prepares the shaping process for the next set, and so on.
-As training progresses, the response reinforced becomes progressively more like the desired behavior; each subsequent behaviour becomes a closer approximation of the final behaviour.
+Eventually the rat will be reinforced for pressing the lever.
+The successful attainment of one behavior starts the shaping process for the next.
+As training progresses, the response becomes progressively more like the desired behavior, with each subsequent behavior becoming a closer approximation of the final behavior.

-Shaping is used as an intervention for various desired behaviors for individuals with Autism as well as other developmental disabilities.
-When shaping is combined with other evidence-based practices such as complex functional communication training (FCT), can yield a positive outcomes for the individual.
-When shaping is paired with a schedule of reinforcements with efficiency, the target behavior is increased.
+The intervention of shaping is used in many training situations, and also for individuals with autism as well as other developmental disabilities.
+When shaping is combined with other evidence-based practices such as Functional Communication Training (FCT), it can yield positive outcomes for human behavior.
+Shaping typically uses continuous reinforcement, but the response can later be shifted to an intermittent reinforcement schedule.

 Shaping is also used for food refusal.
 Food refusal is when an individual has a partial or total aversion to food items.
-This can be as minimal as a picky eater to severe and can affect the individuals' health.
-Shaping has been used to have a higher success rate for food acceptance.
+This can be as minimal as being a picky eater to so severe that it can affect an individual's health.
+Shaping has been used to have a high success rate for food acceptance.

 Chaining

-Chaining involves linking discrete behaviors together in a series, such that each result of each behavior is both the reinforcement (or consequence) for the previous behavior, and the stimuli (or antecedent) for the next behavior.
-There are many ways to teach chaining, such as forward chaining (starting from the first behavior in the chain), backwards chaining (starting from the last behavior) and total task chaining (in which the entire behavior is taught from beginning to end, rather than as a series of steps).
-An example is opening a locked door.
-First the key is inserted, then turned, then the door opened.
+Chaining involves linking discrete behaviors together in a series, such that the consequence of each behavior is both the reinforcement for the previous behavior, and the antecedent stimulus for the next behavior.
+There are many ways to teach chaining, such as forward chaining (starting from the first behavior in the chain), backwards chaining (starting from the last behavior) and total task chaining (teaching each behavior in the chain simultaneously).
+People's morning routines are a typical chain, with a series of behaviors (e.g. showering, drying off, getting dressed) occurring in sequence as a well learned habit.

-Forward chaining would teach the subject first to insert the key.
-Once that task is mastered, they are told to insert the key, and taught to turn it.
-Once that task is mastered, they are told to perform the first two, then taught to open the door.
-Backwards chaining would involve the teacher first inserting and turning the key, and the subject then being taught to open the door.
-Once that is learned, the teacher inserts the key, and the subject is taught to turn it, then opens the door as the next step.
-Finally, the subject is taught to insert the key, and they turn and open the door.
-Once the first step is mastered, the entire task has been taught.
-Total task chaining would involve teaching the entire task as a single series, prompting through all steps.
-Prompts are faded (reduced) at each step as they are mastered.